 There is no one thing that causes overeating in everyone, Malina Malkani, RDN, CDN, a registered dietitian-nutritionist and media spokesperson for the Academy of Nutrition and Dietetics, tells LIVESTRONG.com.
 "The reasons for overeating are unique to the individual," she says.

 To break the cycle, you need to figure out your own triggers, and the best way to do this is with a food diary.
-"Food journaling is a huge, evidence based, validated tool for helping people recognize and recalibrate their physical hunger and fullness cues," says Malkani.
+"Food journaling is a huge, evidence-based, validated tool for helping people recognize and recalibrate their physical hunger and fullness cues," Malkani says.

 According to Harvard Health Publishing, a food diary should include everything you consume, including snacks and drinks.
 Include what you eat, how much you eat and when you eat it, as well as where you eat it, who with, what you are doing while eating and how you are feeling before, during and afterward.

 Malkani also recommends logging how hungry you are on a scale of 1 to 10 before each meal or snack.
 Do this for at least a week before reviewing.
 Many people find they are eating more than they thought and certain situations, foods, people or emotions are triggers.